Oscar Predictions: Will 'Power of the Dog' reign supreme?

 BEST SUPPORTING ACTRESS

-The Nominees: Jessie Buckley, “The Lost Daughter”; Ariana DeBose, “West Side Story”; Judi Dench, “Belfast”; Kirsten Dunst, “The Power of the Dog”; Aunjanue Ellis, “King Richard.”
+The Nominees: Jessie Buckley, “The Lost Daughter”; Ariana DeBose, “West Side Story”; Kirsten Dunst, “The Power of the Dog”; Aunjanue Ellis, “King Richard”; Judi Dench, “Belfast.”

 COYLE: Thanks to her show-stopping, breakthrough performance in “West Side Story” DeBose has had this category locked down all season, and it’s hard not to be moved by the historical symmetry.
 Sixty years ago, Rita Moreno won for the same role, Anita, in 1961’s “West Side Story,” making her the first Latina to win an Oscar.
 We’ll have to see if DeBose is as brief as Moreno was accepting her award.
 (Her total speech: “I can’t believe it!
 Good Lord!
 I leave you with that.”)
 Still, it was a crime to neglect Kathryn Hunter’s multiplying witches in “Macbeth.”
 What’s foul isn’t always fair.

-BAHR: I was prepared for Kirsten Dunst to finally get her moment up on that podium but Kiki’s shrimp will have to wait.
-At least she broke the seal and got a nomination.
-And DeBose should definitely be ready with a killer speech.
+BAHR: DeBose should definitely be ready with a killer speech.
 Do you think she’ll take Moreno as her date?
 Maybe she’ll don the black and gold dress Moreno wore in 1962 and famously repeated in 2018.

 BEST SUPPORTING ACTOR

-BAHR: Among mostly first-time nominees (save for J.K.
-Simmons, who previously won for “Whiplash”), “CODA’s” Troy Kotsur went from breakthrough to frontrunner over the past couple months, winning at SAG, BAFTAs and Critics Choice and he’s likely to continue that streak come Oscar Sunday.
+BAHR: Among mostly first-time nominees, “CODA’s” Troy Kotsur went from breakthrough to frontrunner over the past couple months, winning at SAG, BAFTAs and Critics Choice and he’s likely to continue that streak come Oscar Sunday.
 The support for Kotsur and “CODA” has only become more enthusiastic recently and it would be a history-making win.
 The 53-year-old is the first deaf man to have ever been nominated for an acting prize.
-I’d also liked to have seen Colman Domingo get some more widespread praise for “Zola,” or Mike Faist for “West Side Story.”

 BEST DIRECTOR

-The Nominees: Kenneth Branagh, “Belfast”; Ryûsuke Hamaguchi, “Drive My Car”; Paul Thomas Anderson, “Licorice Pizza”; Jane Campion, “The Power of the Dog”; Steven Spielberg, “West Side Story.”
+The Nominees: Paul Thomas Anderson, “Licorice Pizza”; Kenneth Branagh, “Belfast”; Jane Campion, “The Power of the Dog”; Steven Spielberg, “West Side Story”; Ryûsuke Hamaguchi, “Drive My Car.”

 COYLE: Campion has long been the frontrunner.
 For the trailblazing filmmaker, who nearly three decades ago became only the second woman nominated in this category, it’s a coronation long in coming.
 Campion, the first woman ever to be twice nominated for best director, will win, and her cinematographer, Ari Wegner, will become the first woman to win that award — a triumph that should have happened long ago for women behind the camera.